-To prove Theorem~\ref{lem:gen-svm-bounds} we combine a vector contraction inequality~\cite[Corollary 1]{vector-contrac} with Rademacher bounds, see e.g.,~\cite[Theorem 3.3]{FoML}, we refer the reader to Appendix~\ref{app:lem:gen-svm-bounds} for a full proof.
-It is worth emphasizing that Theorem~\ref{lem:gen-svm-bounds} implies any dataset $D$ which can be strictly memorized, can be at least \textit{nearly} strictly memorized using only a polynomial number of samples.
-In Section~\ref{sec:invariance} we take preliminary steps towards relaxing this statement, from memorizing samples drawn from $\cD$ with high probability, to memorizing the set $D$ itself with high probability.
-Finally, we remark that the MEF bound implies gradient descent may require exponentially many iterations to converge directionally to the max-margin solution.
-We hypothesize that this is a tail phenomenon: once the weights are approximately aligned, all points are classified with a significant margin and their loss contributions become exponentially small.
+hold with probability at least $1-\delta$ over the sample $\cS_N$. \end{restatable} Note, the $\tilde{O}(\cdot)$ notation hides a factor of $\log(\log(t))$ arising in~\citep[Thm.5]{soudry2018the}.
+To prove Theorem~\ref{lem:gen-svm-bounds} we combine a vector contraction inequality~\citep[Corollary 1]{vector-contrac} with Rademacher bounds, see e.g.,~\citep[Theorem 3.3]{FoML}, we refer the reader to Appendix~\ref{app:lem:gen-svm-bounds} for a full proof.
+It is worth emphasizing that Theorem~\ref{lem:gen-svm-bounds} implies that any dataset $D$ which can be strictly memorized, can be at least \textit{nearly} strictly memorized using only a polynomial number of samples.
+In Section~\ref{sec:invariance} we take preliminary steps towards relaxing this statement, i.e., from memorizing samples drawn from $\cD$ with high probability, to memorizing the set $D$ itself with high probability.
+Finally, we comment that the MEF bound implies gradient descent may require exponentially many iterations to converge directionally to the max-margin solution.
+In practice we emphasize that this is a tail phenomenon: once the weights are approximately aligned, all points are classified with a significant margin and their loss contributions become exponentially small.